Alamofire/Alamofire/README.md

 - Select the top `Alamofire.framework` for iOS and the bottom one for macOS.

     > You can verify which one you selected by inspecting the build log for your project.
-The build target for `Alamofire` will be listed as either `Alamofire iOS`, `Alamofire macOS`, `Alamofire tvOS`, or `Alamofire watchOS`.
+The build target for `Alamofire` will be listed as `Alamofire iOS`, `Alamofire macOS`, `Alamofire tvOS`, or `Alamofire watchOS`.

 - And that's it!